 | TD Bank | $1,000 | Up to $2,500 | Yes | Depends on checking package |

-| Fifth Third Bank | $810 | Up to $1,500 | Yes | Private Bank clients higher |
+| Fifth Third Bank | $810 | Up to $1,500 | Yes | Private Bank clients get more |

 | Regions Bank | $808 | Up to $1,500 | Yes | DepositSmart ATMs available |

-| Huntington Bank | $400–$800 | Up to $2,000 | Yes | Relationship accounts higher |
+| Huntington Bank | $400–$800 | Up to $2,000 | Yes | High-relationship accounts increase limits |

-| US Bank | $500 | Up to $1,000 | Yes | Elite tier increases access |
+| US Bank | $500 | Up to $1,000 | Yes | Elite Checking raises limits |

-| Discover Bank | $510 | Up to $1,510 | No | Refunds surcharges |
+| Discover Bank | $510 | Up to $1,510 | No | Refunds all ATM surcharges |

 | Credit Unions | $400–$1,000 | Varies | Yes | CO-OP network nationwide |

-How to Raise Your ATM Withdrawal Limit
+How to Increase Your ATM Withdrawal Limit

 Banks That Refund ATM Fees